-- Litter box with fresh clean litter, preferably something she’s accustomed to like Dr. Elsy’s Precious Cat Litter or Paper Pellet litter.
+- Litter box with fresh clean litter, preferably something she’s accustomed to like Paper Pellet litter or PetKit Flushable Litter.

 - Clean water in a stainless steel water fountain and dry food from Life’s Abundance, the food she’s accustomed to.
 You can taper her onto a food of your choice in the coming days if you prefer.